 Apart from heavy precipitation, especially from slow-moving or stalled storms, flood-producing conditions include the presence of deep snow cover, frozen ground and ice-covered rivers (primarily in the cool season), with saturated soil, existing bankfull conditions, full reservoirs and complex topography.

 Droughts followed by flooding in the same year is also a characteristic of Vermont, a pattern which has not changed over the last 100 years.
-For example, this flip-flop was observed in 1927 (where the November floods remain the flood of record for Northern Vermont) and more recently in August 2011 (where the flooding due to Tropical Storm Irene stands as the flood of record for Southern Vermont).
+For example, this flip-flop was observed in 1927 (Figure 6b) (where the November floods remain the flood of record for Northern Vermont) and more recently in August 2011 (where the flooding due to Tropical Storm Irene stands as the flood of record for Southern Vermont).
 The August 2011 drought was an example of a new type of drought called a flash drought, which is now observed more frequently in Vermont.
 Flash droughts , as their name suggests, develop very quickly (weeks), typically in the spring/summer months, where the lack of precipitation and decreased soil moisture is often exacerbated by high daytime temperatures and low relative humidities in the air.